 - Assist elementary and/or high school students with homework and other academic needs; Assist with or lead enrichment activities; serve as an adult role-model for students in an ongoing one-on-one capacity.

 - This position is expected to support the creation of “community” through development of positive, cooperative relationships with students, school staff and other volunteers.

 Primary Roles & Responsibilities:

-- Lead a project-based cooperative learning group during the school day or after school hours
+- Lead a project-based cooperative learning group during the after school hours

 - Help answer students’ questions as they are working through the class material and projects